HTML Web Developer Salary: Comprehensive Overview and Hiring Guide

 But not all offshoring companies are created equal.
 Many merely act as matching services, pairing you up with talent they don’t know and can only minimally vet.
 Once you start working with them, they may have poor English language skills, poor planning/programming skills, or worse.

 At ProCoders, we pride ourselves on offering our clients the best in HTML developer talent, delivered with high-touch customer service.
-We believe when you work with an IT consulting company, you should receive:
+We believe that when you work with an IT consulting company, you should receive:

 • The ability to onboard talent within two days to two weeks, maximum